RecursivePineapple/MatterManipulator/README.md

 This mod will be added to GTNH and its GT5u PR will be merged some time in the new year, after 2.7 is released and stable.

 You can find the releases [here](https://github.com/RecursivePineapple/MatterManipulator/releases).

+See [here](https://github.com/users/RecursivePineapple/projects/1/views/1) for more information on what's being worked on.
+I'll use this github project to track what I need to work on and their priorities.

 ## Required Dependencies